BrianWU-S/Android_Process_Tree-and-Linux-Practice/README.md

 * 7. The cook will always make burgers and place them on the rack.
 * 8. The cook will wait if the rack is full.
 * 9. There are NO synchronization constraints for a cashier presenting food to the customer.

+# Each part's Command line result is saved in Test_result.txt separately.